webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Dazing-Attack.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Dazing Attack
+>3  Might

 You hit your foe in just the right spot, dazing them so that tasks they attempt on their next turn are hindered.
 This attack inflicts normal damage.
 Action.